How to Pack Food and Gift Items

 - Salad dressing

 - Wine, liquor and beer

-You can bring pies and cakes through the security checkpoint, but please be advised that they are subject to additional screening.
+You can bring pies and cakes through the security checkpoint, but they are subject to additional screening.

 While wrapped gifts are not prohibited, if a bag alarms our security officers may have to unwrap a gift to take a closer look inside.
 We recommend passengers wrap gifts after their flight or ship them ahead of time to avoid the possibility of having to open them during the screening process.

 Items purchased after the security checkpoint have been pre-screened and can be taken on the plane.

 Recent inbound international changes

 You may now carry liquids more than 100 mL in your carry-on bag if: